Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for employee rewards programs:

 You can also track the relationship between the amount you spend on rewards and key metrics like engagement, retention, absenteeism, or productivity.
 This helps you see the before/after impact of your program.

-3. Tie rewards to real-time recognition
+3. Tie employee rewards to real-time recognition

 Employee recognition is the employee engagement power tool.
 Unlike a pre-determined bonus, spontaneous recognition for great work isn’t something that an employee can anticipate.
 It reinforces positive behaviors in addition to driving great results.
-Plus, recognition builds connections between the people giving and receiving praise.
+And, recognition builds connections between the people giving and receiving praise.

-4. Incorporate team rewards
+4. Incorporate team rewards into employee rewards

 “Group reward systems not only produce superior group performance – in most cases, they also produce the best performing individuals.”